smalldatalab/omh-admin-dashboard/README.md

 > Postgres

-Active Admin is built in with Postgres and you need to run migration to create new tables.
-Run "rails g active_record:migration xxxxxxxx" for adding new migration and then run 'rake db:migrate' after you have edited the migration file.
-All th migration are located in db/migrate.
+Postgres comes as the default database for Active Admin and migration is needed to create new tables.
+Run `rails g active_record:migration xxxxxxxx` for adding new migration and then run `rake db:migrate` after you have completed editing the migration file.
+All th migration files are located in `db/migrate`.

-When you establish a relation, you need to establish the relation in the migration and also in the models.
-Please see the following relation.

-Admin User has many to many relation with Study through study_owner table.
-Study has many to many relation with User(Participant) through study_participant table.
-Survey has many to many relation with Study through s_survey table.
-Data Stream has many to many relation with Study through s_data_stream table.
-Organization has a many to many relation with Study through organization_study table and with Admin User through organization_owner table.
-The relation is important because researcher can only see the participants and data belong to their studies and it could help to give access to researchers.
+All the tables have relation with each other.
+When you establish a relation, you need to establish the relation in the migration files and also in the models.Admin User has a many-to-many relation with Study through study_owner table.
+Study has a many-to-many relation with User(Participant) through study_participant table.
+Survey has a many-to-many relation with Study through s_survey table.
+Data Stream has a many-to-many relation with Study through s_data_stream table.
+Organization has a many-to-many relation with Study through organization_study table and with Admin User through organization_owner table.
+The relation is important in giving access to researchers who can only see the participants and data belong to their studies.

-See example for the relation between Admin User and Study.
+See the relation between Admin User and Study below as an example.

-In `config/migrate/20150124183817_create_study_owners.rb`
+In `config/migrate/20150124183817_create_study_owners.rb`.

 ```Ruby
 class CreateStudyOwners < ActiveRecord::Migration